 The Department accepts complaints in writing, by e-mail, and by fax or telephone.
-DPS Complaint Protocol
+Department CPG Complaint Protocol

 The results of the Department’s investigation of CPG complaints may include informal resolution, mediated solutions, and written requests that CPG Holders comply with the terms and conditions of the CPG.
+The Department also has the authority to issue proposed citations that can be accepted or opposed by the CPG Holder.
 If these solutions do not work or the CPG Holder fails to comply with a written request to comply, the Department may initiate a filing about the complaint with the Commission.

 If a complaint is referred to the Commission by the Department, or if a complaint is filed directly with the Commission, a formal proceeding may be opened, at which point the Commission will act as a court that hears evidence and issues an order that decides the case.
 Possible outcomes include monetary penalties and requirements that the CPG Holder do certain things to comply with the CPG or mitigate undesirable effects of non-compliance.